Artist Bio

 What is your process when making art (how does it make you feel)?

 I am blessed to have a great visual imagination; it’s kind of like having my own personal TV channel.
-These visions and ideas distill into moods and feelings that I want to paint.
+These visions and ideas distill into moods and feelings that I want to paint or sculpt.
 In a way, making art is healing to me, both by connecting to a greater consciousness during the process and by expressing little parts of me that I would otherwise not share.

 What techniques are you using in your work?